farisachugthai/dynamic_ipython/docs/_sources/exceptions.rst.txt

 --------

 :class:`IPython.core.ultratb.FormattedTB` : :class:`IPython.utils.colorable.Colorable`
     Displays all accepted keyword arguments.
-I don't know if I specified the type right but if you follow the MRU...
+    I don't know if I specified the type right but if you follow the :abbrev:`MRU`...

 .. _exception-examples: